If hypnobirthing sounds like the answer to all your dreams?

 Do your research.
 Read up about medicalised birth, induction of labour, augmentation and c-section.
 Understanding the processes will help reduce the fear.
-Knowing how hypnobirthing methods apply to all types of birth help too!
+Knowing how your hypnobirthing methods apply to all types of birth help too!
 Research pain management during labour.
 You might not want gas & air or an epidural, but knowing the pros & cons now?
 Will make your decision making easier if you change your mind.
 And learn about your lawful rights.
 Dr Sara Wickham and AIMS are great places to get birth smart and birth empowered.
-Golden rule of Autonomous Hypnobirthing is You Do You.
+Golden rule of my Autonomous Hypnobirthing course is You Do You.
 And what ever path you birth choose?
 Knowing that you are fully informed and have chosen your birth path?
 Feels good!

 3. Hypnobirthing Scripts

 Scripts are one of the nicest ways to start reframing the way you think & feel about giving birth.

 Hypnobirthing Scripts (aka relaxation scripts) are written copies of guided visualisations or mindful meditations that specifically focus on positive self belief and positive birth.

 Scripts are a lovely way to start imagining birth from a calm & positive perspective.
 If you have a birth partner or birth supporter?
 Ask them to read a script out while you relax.
 Giggles are normal at first!